R4YV3Nerd/cybersec-journey/README.md

 + **curl**: (Data Transfer Tool)

-Curl is a command-line tool used for transferring data using various network protocols, including HTTP, FTP, and others.
-It's commonly used to test APIs, fetch web pages, or interact with online resources from the terminal.
+Curl is a command-line tool used for transferring data using various he websitm the terminal.

 + **ssh**: (Secure Shell)

 SSH is a cryptographic network protocol used to securely access remote systems over an insecure network.
 It enables secure communication, file transfers, and remote command execution.

-+ **Burp Suite**: (Web Vulnerability Scanner)

-Burp Suite is a popular security testing tool for web applications.
-It provides a range of tools to identify and exploit vulnerabilities in web apps, including an intercepting proxy, a web crawler, and a vulnerability scanner.
++ **Burp Suite**: (Web Vulnerabilhe websitilities in web apps, including an intercepting proxy, a web crawler, and a vulnerability scanner.he websit